curl/everything-curl/http/modify/method.md

 example, ask curl to send a HEAD with `-X`, as HEAD is specified to send all the headers a GET response would get but *never* send a response body, even if the headers otherwise imply that one would come.
-So, adding `-X HEAD` to a command line that would otherwise do a GET will cause curl to hang, waiting for a response body that will not come.
+So, adding `-X HEAD` to a command line that would otherwise do a GET causes curl to hang, waiting for a response body that does not come.

-When asking curl to perform HTTP transfers, it will pick the correct method based on the option so you should only rarely have to explicitly ask for it with `-X`.
-It should also be noted that when curl follows redirects like asked to with `-L`, the request method set with `-X` will be sent even on the subsequent redirects.
+When asking curl to perform HTTP transfers, it picks the correct method based on the option so you should only rarely have to explicitly ask for it with `-X`.
+It should also be noted that when curl follows redirects like asked to with `-L`, the request method set with `-X` is sent even on the subsequent redirects.